mikemckeehan85/Evidation/README.md

 ## Overview
 Welcome to my evidation lab!!

-This application is a ruby active record application with a postgres database.
-It has been configured using docker-compose to launch 2 containers:  a web (ruby) and db (postgres).
+This is my runbook supporting the Tnedo framework of Ruby with Active Records using PostGresql DB.
+This project has been configured for a development environment managed by docker-compose.
+It is configured with a github action that builds and launches 2 docker containers:  A postgresql container and a Ruby Sinatra web application that manages a Users database.

 ## Playbook